 In this mode, the web author is completely responsible for handling any and all keyboard input, focus management, and other interactions and cannot assume assistive technologies would do any processing on their end.

 For historic reasons, especially on Windows, screen readers and some other assistive technologies (AT) have traditionally grabbed the whole web content from the browser at once after it had finished loading.
-The ATs build their own representation of it that makes most sense for a blind user to consume the content.
+The ATs build their own representation of it that makes the most sense for a blind user to consume the content.
 This is often referred to as virtual document, browse mode, or similar terms.
 The document is streamlined to a single-column view.
 A keyboard interaction model is generated that is very similar to a word processor where users can read line by line, sentence by sentence, or paragraph by paragraph.
 The AT will read any semantics like links, headings, form controls, tables, lists, or images.

 In addition, a set of so-called quick navigation keys has been established over the years that allows blind users to skim through a page via a certain element type.
 Such elements usually include headings, form fields, lists, tables, links, graphics, or landmark regions.